 The severity and the specific combinations of BPD symptoms may differ from person to person and may fluctuate over time.
 Common symptoms include:

-As with other mental health disorders, the cause of Emotion Dysregulation (BPD) is not fully understood.
+As with other mental health disorders, the cause of BPD is not fully understood.
 Current understanding is that a person’s genetic inheritance, biology and environmental experiences all contribute to the development of the disorder.

 Some research has shown changes in certain areas of the brain involved in emotion regulation, impulsivity and aggression.
 In addition, certain brain chemicals that help regulate mood, such as serotonin, may not function properly.
 Some factors related to personality development can increase the risk of developing borderline personality disorder.